MystenLabs/sui/doc/src/move.md

 ```

 In order to keep track of the number of created swords we must
-initialize the forge object and set its `sword_create` counts to 0,
+initialize the forge object and set its `sword_create` counts to 0.
-and module initializer is the perfect place to do it:
+And module initializer is the perfect place to do it:

 ``` rust
     // module initializer to be executed when this module is published